fuse-box/fuse-box/docs/introduction.md

 It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient for developers.
 It requires zero configuration to bundle such monsters like `babel-core`.

 FuseBox loves __typescript__, and does not require any additional configuration.
-It will compile and bundle your code withing a fraction of a second, yet offering a comprehensive loader API.
+It will compile and bundle your code within a fraction of a second, yet offering a comprehensive loader API.

 It is packed with features, and unfolds limitless possibilities of extending the API.